Article Badge Image

 In many states, you’ll also be required to have coverage for uninsured motorists or under-insured motorists.

-Those are policy provisions that will pay for injury to you or damage to your vehicle from an accident with a person who either has inadequate insurance coverage, or no coverage at all.
+Those policy provisions will pay for injury to you or damage to your vehicle from an accident with someone who either has inadequate insurance coverage or no coverage.

-But virtually no state has a legal requirement to have collision and/or comprehensive coverage.
+But virtually no state is legally required to have collision and comprehensive coverage.

 That said: